buymeagoat/Selenite/BOOTSTRAP.md

 .\.venv\Scripts\python.exe -m alembic upgrade head .\.venv\Scripts\python.exe -m app.seed
 ```
+> Seed is idempotent and will not overwrite existing user passwords.
+If you need to reset the admin password intentionally, run `python scripts/reset_admin_password.py --password changeme` from the repo root instead of rerunning seed.

 Then launch the API in production mode (disabling file logs avoids Windows log-lock issues):